Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Listen, Chat, and Remix

 \subsection{Prompt Reader}

 The \textit{PromptReader} is a language model that behaves as the inverse of $\mathcal{H}$: It generates a $D$-dimensional text embedding $z \in \mathbb{R}^D$ from a text prompt $p$, which encodes the information about the sources and actions specified in $\pi$.
-We call $z$ a \textit{semantic filter} because it is generated from text to guide the \textit{SoundEditor} to execute proper filtering of sounds.
-We analyze and show the correspondence between the semantic filter and the resulting sound filter in Appendix \ref{app:feature_analysis}.

-We employed a pretrained language model GPT-2 \cite{gpt2} or LLaMA2 \cite{llama2} in the role of the \textit{PromptReader}.
-We finetuned it, with full parameters or low-rank approximation \cite{hu2022lora}, using the gradients backpropagated from the \textit{SoundEditor}.
-While the pretrained language model only grasps textual information, further joint training with \textit{SoundEditor} enables it to generate text embeddings that exhibit awareness of the acoustic characteristics (e.g., pitch, emotion, animal voices, and instrument timbres) written in the descriptions (see Appendix~\ref{app:feature_analysis}).
-Consequently, the enhanced embeddings facilitate the \textit{SoundEditor} in more easily identifying the corresponding sources noted in the text prompt.
+We call $z$ a \textit{semantic filter} because it is generated from text to guide the \textit{SoundRemixer} to execute proper filtering of sounds.
+We show the correspondence between the semantic filter and the resulting acoustic filter in Section \ref{sec:analysis}.
+We employed a pretrained language model GPT-2 \cite{gpt2} or LLaMA2 \cite{llama2} as the \textit{PromptReader}.
+We finetuned it, with full parameters or low-rank approximation \cite{hu2022lora}, using the gradients backpropagated from the \textit{SoundRemixer}.
+While the pretrained language model only grasps textual information, further joint training with \textit{SoundRemixer} enables it to generate text embeddings that exhibit awareness of the acoustic characteristics (e.g., pitch, emotion, animal voices, and instrument timbres) written in the descriptions (see Section \ref{sec:analysis}).
+Consequently, the enhanced embeddings facilitate the \textit{SoundRemixer} in more easily identifying the corresponding sources mentioned in the text prompt.